-- Technique is everything – if you don't get it right it could be useless or harmful.
+- Technique is everything – if you don't get it right it could be useless, or worse, harmful.
 Seek advice from a qualified personal trainer before you start.

-- Some of the homemade equipment is pretty bulky, making storage and workout space an issue.
+- Some homemade equipment can be pretty bulky, making storage and workout space an issue.

-- A sledgehammer, old truck tyre, bricks, sand, sacks and duffle bags, shovel and rope are some of the many everyday objects that can be used for a functional workout.
+Empty bottles, a sledgehammer, an old truck tyre, bricks, sand, sacks and duffle bags, shovel and rope are some of the many everyday objects that can be used for a workout.

-- Whacking a truck tyre with a sledgehammer involves full-body movement, exercises just about every muscle and can be a great stress-buster!
-Shovelling dirt or gravel is another full-body rotational exercise.
+- Whacking a truck tyre with a sledgehammer involves full-body movement, exercises just about every muscle, and can be a great stress-buster!
+Shovelling dirt, sand or gravel is another full-body rotational exercise.

 - Home-made sandbags can be used for lifting and carrying.

-- Shopping bags filled with large bottles of water, sandbags or bricks are used for the farmer's carry, a traditional strongman event.
+- Shopping bags filled with large bottles of water, sandbags or bricks are perfect for the 'farmer's carry', a traditional strongman event.

-- Sled dragging is popular, where a smooth sled (or similar) is filled with something heavy and pulled along grass.
+- Sled dragging is popular, where a smooth sled (or similar) is filled with something (or someone) heavy and pulled along grass.

 - An old basketball or soccer ball filled with sand and sealed up becomes a medicine ball for throwing and catching – or simply held to create extra weight when doing crunches, squats and lunges.

-Abdominal exercise devices can make doing sit-ups and crunches easier – and perhaps too easy.
-They're bulky, useful only for one type of exercise and you'll probably outgrow them quickly.
-And don't even bother with the electronic ab-toning belts!
+These can make sit-ups and crunches easier – but perhaps too easy.
+They're bulky, useful only for one type of exercise, and you'll probably outgrow them quickly.